Nirvan101/GRPC-Video-streaming/README.md

   We then write the files ```imageTest_server.py``` and ```imageTest_client.py``` which use the above 2 generated files.

-The client sends the video file via a stream of frames.
-The server receives these frames and continuously processes each frame and counts the number of people entering the mall.
-This count is sent back to the client using streaming.
+The server sends the video file via a stream of frames.
+The client receives these frames and continuously processes each frame and counts the number of people entering the video.
+This count is sent back to the server using streaming.

 Note: Use internet through LAN for fastest transfer.